GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 **What is a PhD like?** [10 easy ways to fail a Ph.D.](https://matt.might.net/articles/ways-to-fail-a-phd/)/ [Advice for students and junior researchers](https://www.markus-jakobsson.com/advice-for-students-and-junior-researchers)/ [You and your research](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html)

 <h3>News</h3>
+- [10/2025] One paper accepted to IJCNLP-AACL'25 Findings.
 - [9/2025] Invited guest lecture at UNC Chapel Hill hosted by [Zhun Deng](https://www.zhundeng.org/).
 - [9/2025] Our tutorial "Responsible GenFMs: From Foundational Principles to Real-World Impact" is accepted to ICDM'25.
 - [8/2025] Two papers accepted to EMNLP'25.